G20 plan for investment targets runs into stiff opposition

 "Keep your word, or explain," was how Babacan explained the strategy.

-Coming good on those pledges could add more than $2 trillion (1 trillion pounds) to the global economy and create millions of new jobs over the next four years, International Monetary Fund chief Christine Lagarde said in a blog post.
+Coming good on those pledges could add more than $2 trillion to the global economy and create millions of new jobs over the next four years, International Monetary Fund chief Christine Lagarde said in a blog post.

 GREEK SHADOW